This is What I learned from a 10-day silent Vipassana meditation retreat

 3. Don't mistake your assumptions for the truth

-When you starve your mind from consuming any information and spend 10 hours a day meditating or (at least trying to) as is required while doing a Vipassana course, it’s only natural that you get a deeper insight into your own mind.
+When you starve your mind from consuming any information and spend 10 hours a day meditating or (at least trying to) as is required while doing a Vipassana retreat, it’s only natural that you get a deeper insight into your own mind.

 Thoughts that may usually chatter in the background starts to become loud and clear since there are no forms of entertainment and nothing to distract yourself with.